 9 New Year Traditions Around the World

 For many, celebrating New Year’s provides a time to wish good luck and prosperity to friends, family, and other loved ones.
-New Year’s events feature parades, parties, shows and other activities to say goodbye to one year and welcome another.
-Many countries around the world celebrate New Year’s on Dec.
+New Year’s events feature parades, parties and shows that say goodbye to one year and welcome another.
+In fact, many countries around the world celebrate New Year’s on Dec.
 31 and Jan.
-1, and have their own unique customs and traditions.
+1. They even have their own customs and traditions.
 From certain foods to midnight traditions, countries all over world welcome the new year with open arms.
-Here are some interesting New Year traditions around the world:
+Here are some interesting New Year traditions around the world.

 Aside from more traditional bonfire and firework shows, people open their back door to let the old year out.
 Then they ask a dark-haired man to enter the front door with salt, coal and bread.
 These items symbolize the following: salt (money), coal (warmth) and bread (food).

 Most times New Year’s in Denmark is celebrated with friends not family.
 Traditions include the monarch’s New Year Speech, fireworks, and boiled cod, stewed kale and cured saddle of pork.
 At midnight, people gather to jump off chairs together.

 The casting of tin is a long-time Finland tradition.
 Everyone gets a miniature tin horseshoe – which represents good luck – and melts the tin down.
 Then they pour the melted tin into cold water, let it transform into a new shape, and interpret the new shape.
 For example, a ship forecasts travel.

 In Spain at midnight, people quickly eat 12 grapes, one at each stroke of the clock.
 Each grape signifies good luck for the coming year, one for each month.
 Fireworks are also important, as they serve to drive away evil spirits and leave space for holiness and good luck.